OMIF - Jury Guidelines and Application Form

 - Attend one full day Jury Meeting with other jurors to jointly review the applications and determine final recommendations

-It is estimated that the reviewing process may take up to 160 hours, spread over a 8 to 9 week time period between late July and late September.
+Live Music: Next intake will be October 2022.
+It is estimated that the reviewing process may take up to 120 hours, spread over a 8 to 10 week time period between late October to early January.
 Jurors will receive an appropriate honorarium based on the volume of applications received and the review time required.

 - Wide-range of experience in a senior position(s) in the Canadian music industry.